affixalex/affixalex.github.io/_posts/2016-03-27-pci-passthrough-on-illumos-kvm.markdown

 1. Illumos does not currently have NVidia drivers
 2. PCI passthrough in KVM doesn't work

+If PCI passthrough worked, we could provision KVM Linux instances through Triton and just use the native Linux NVidia drivers.
+This would probably be less of an uphill battle than trying to convince NVidia to do anything.

 So, what are the issues with PCI passthrough?
 I believe that all of the systems at [Joyent engineering](https://eng.joyent.com/manufacturing/bom.html) have VT-d support, so we're essentially facing driver issues.
 In particular...

 1. IOMMU support